propalparolnapervom/CONTAINERIZATION/KUBERNETES/KUBERNETES 1) Overall.md

 Each http rule contains the following information (see example above):

   - An optional **host**.
 In this example, no host is specified, so the rule applies to all inbound HTTP traffic through the IP address is specified.
 If a host is provided (for example, foo.bar.com), the rules apply to that host.
-  - a list of **paths** (for example, /testpath), each of which has an associated backend defined with a serviceName and servicePort.
+  - a list of **paths** (for example, /testpath), each of which has an associated backend defined with a **serviceName** and **servicePort**.
 Both the host and path must match the content of an incoming request before the loadbalancer will direct traffic to the referenced service.
-  - A **backend** is a combination of service and port names as described in the services doc.
+  - A **backend** is a combination of service and port names as described in the [services doc](https://kubernetes.io/docs/concepts/services-networking/service/).
 HTTP (and HTTPS) requests to the ingress matching the host and path of the rule will be sent to the listed backend.

 A **default backend** is often configured in an ingress controller that will service any requests that do not match a path in the spec.

+An ingress with no rules sends all traffic to a single default backend.
+The default backend is typically a configuration option of the ingress controller and is not specified in your ingress resources.

+If none of the hosts or paths match the HTTP request in the ingress objects, the traffic is routed to your default backend.

+______

+### Example set of rules

-Another example set of rules
+Sample set of Ingres rules
 ```
 apiVersion: extensions/v1beta1
 kind: Ingress